 Donors can use an IRA or other retirement assets such as a 401(k), Keogh, or 403(b) to establish a new fund or contribute to an existing fund.

-In addition, donors 70 1/2 and older who do not need all or a portion of their IRA income may take advantage of the IRA Charitable Rollover provision and make annual tax-free charitable gifts of up to $100,000 each ($200,000 per couple) directly from their qualified IRAs to the Foundation and their other favorite charities without recognizing the assets transferred as income.
-The distributions will count toward their annual required minimum distribution (RMD) which can help them reduce their income and pay less taxes.
+In addition, donors 70½ and older who do not need all or a portion of their IRA income may make annual tax-free charitable gifts of up to $100,000 each ($200,000 per couple) directly from their qualified IRAs to the Foundation and their other favorite charities without recognizing the assets transferred as income.
+These Qualified Charitable Distributions (QCDs) will count toward their annual required minimum distribution (RMD) which can help them reduce their income and pay less taxes.
 Certain restrictions apply.
 To learn more, please e-mail or call us at 630.665.5556.

 Business Interests, Including Partnerships and Interests in C Corporations, S Corporations and LLCs

 The contribution of privately-held business interests can also make for highly tax-efficient charitable gifts and may be utilized to establish or add to a Foundation Fund.
 Upon making such a gift, the donor may receive a charitable income deduction for the full fair market value of the donated assets and avoid capital gains tax that would be incurred if the assets had been sold.
 Gifting such assets has several requirements that must be carefully followed including IRS rules regarding appraisal requirements to substantiate any potential tax deduction.
 When seeking to make such gifts the DuPage Foundation recommends consulting with your team of professional advisors.

 Administering a private foundation under IRS rules can be burdensome and expensive.
 Transferring the assets into a donor-advised fund at the DuPage Foundation provides a simple and cost-effective alternative that will free you to focus on your charitable passions and ensure that your foundation's identity and charitable impact continue on well into the future.
 Click here to learn more.